marnovandermaas/ibex/README.md

 [read online at ReadTheDocs](https://ibex-core.readthedocs.io/en/latest/).
 It is also contained in the `doc` folder of this repository.

+This version of the Ibex core has been modified slightly in order to allow it to compile in quartus.
+In order to compile and build with quartus, the QUARTUS macro must be defined in the project settings.

 ## Contributing

 We highly appreciate community contributions.
 To ease our work of reviewing your contributions,